itmooti-codex/forum-generic/README.md

 ## Configuration

-Create a `src/config.js` file or provide the values as environment variables when bundling.
-A template is available at `src/config.example.js`.
+Copy `src/config.example.js` to `src/config.js` and replace the placeholder values with your own configuration.
+Alternatively you can provide these values via environment variables when bundling.

 ### Fields